 2) Drop something off to their house or send it by mail.
 Inspirational gifts are the best.
-I had told my Oncologist I wanted to quit chemo.
-I wanted to just die and give up I was so sick .
-On that very day an old high school friend sent me an inspirational sign.
-Knowing she cared and the sign said what I needed to hear, I decided I had the courage to keep fighting.
-That is why I designed and am now selling the Courage Subway Sign above.
-One gift literally saved my life!
+I had told my Oncologist I wanted to quit chemotherapy, give up, and die I was so sick .
+On that very day an old high school friend sent me an inspirational gift.
+Knowing she cared and the words were what I needed to hear, I decided I had the courage to keep fighting.

 4) If they have small children, ask how you can help with the children – babysitting, food for kids, taking them for a day, something, anything.

 5) Ask if you can visit, but let them call the shots.
 Be specific and ask them to set the rules as far as time and date, and always give them an out if they don’t feel up to it.
 Make sure you are not sick or have been around sick people, as this is disastrous to a cancer patient.

 SEND THEM A GIFT THAT WILL ALWAYS BE APPRECIATED — MY CHEMO CAPS START UNDER $10.00 AT MY ONLINE STORE http://www.hellocourage.com I will send a gift note card and gift packaging stating it is from you at no charge.

 Another fabulous gift for a cancer patient that has a chemo port, is The Chest Buddy – a pillow that easily attaches around the seatbelt to protect the chemo port area.
 I sell them on Amazon.com – I receive nothing but rave reviews – have never had one complaint in two years of selling them:

 5 things to ask a Cancer Patient: